Iowa Court Records

 The juvenile court is a specialized division of the district courts that handles certain cases involving the lives of children.
 This court has authority over ‘Child in Need of Assistance’ cases and delinquency cases.
 Child in Need of Assistance cases typically involve abused, abandoned or neglected children and may lead to the termination of the parental rights of these children’s parents or legal guardians while delinquency cases involve acts committed by children that would otherwise be considered criminal if committed by an adult.

-Most federal crimes committed in Iowa fall under the jurisdiction of two United States District Court for the Northern District of Iowa and the Southern District of Iowa.
+Most federal crimes committed in Iowa fall under the jurisdiction of two United States District Courts for the Northern District of Iowa and the Southern District of Iowa.

 What are some examples of felonies in Iowa?